Hill Country State Natural Area

 At the Trailhead Campground there are six primitive equestrian sites.
-These have picnic tables, fire rings, pens, water for horses, 2 - 40' pull-through and 4 - 40’ back-in parking spots for horse trailers, and a vault toilet in the area.
-These have access to the 40 mile trail system.
+These have picnic tables, fire rings, pens, water for horses, two 40-foot pull-through and four 40-foot back-in parking spots for horse trailers, and a vault toilet in the area.
+These have access to the 40-mile trail system.

 A group lodge is available for equestrian or non-equestrian use and will sleep 12 persons.
-It has 4 bedrooms, two with queen size beds, one with two twins and a dorm room with 3 twins.
-The lodge has, one and a half bathrooms, kitchen with a stove and refrigerator, and seating for 12; central heating and air-conditioning; porch; a separate covered barbecue pit, and 5 stalls, 2 pens and corrals for horses.
+It has four bedrooms, two with queen size beds, one with two twins and a dorm room with three twins.
+The lodge has one and a half bathrooms, kitchen with a stove and refrigerator, and seating for 12; central heating and air-conditioning; porch; a separate covered barbecue pit; and five stalls, two pens and corrals for horses.
 Towels, bed linens and cooking utensils are not furnished.
 Use of the equestrian arena is in addition to the group lodge rental.

-Bar O is a primitive day use facility that is set up for equine activities, although it is popular with campers too, and is located across from the park headquarters in 6 shaded acres.
+Bar O is a primitive day use facility that is set up for equine activities, although it is popular with campers too, and is located across from the park headquarters in six shaded acres.
 It has a water trough, fire rings, and a flushing toilet.
 The Bar O has limited facilities for securing your horses at hitching posts.

 Fires may be built in fire rings only and dead wood can be collected off the ground; however, park officials recommend bringing your own firewood because dead wood is scarce, and the cutting of standing timber is prohibited.
 Trash has to be packed out for disposal, including all hay and animal byproducts.